 - Next up: Museum Campus.
 Take your pick from some of the city’s most beloved (and family-oriented) museums.
 Tour a submarine and stand inside a tornado at the Museum of Science and Industry (and enjoy free admission through Aug.
 14).
 Watch dolphins and touch stingrays at the Shedd Aquarium.
 Or meet an in-the-flesh version of the famous SUE T.rex for a limited time at the Field Museum.
 All Chicago museums are operating with limited capacity, rigorous sanitation, and plenty of social distancing — check museum websites for more details.

-For the perfect staycation with friends, you’ll want a mix of bucket-list Chicago activities and some new adventures.
-For day one, cover the classics with some baseball and kayaking.
-For day two, pick a new neighborhood to go out and explore.
+The best way to make a staycation feel like a vacation is by getting out there and exploring a different area of the city.
+So pick a new neighborhood to go out and explore.
 Try checking out somewhere you haven’t spent much time in — Pilsen, Andersonville, Hyde Park, Chinatown, and West Town are all excellent options with tons of things to do.
-Once you’ve made your choice, use this itinerary as a template for a perfect day out.

 - Chicago is a craft beer city, and much of that comes from the vibrant neighborhood breweries.
 Get to know a new area by exploring it’s local brew scene with these DIY neighborhood brewery tours.
 We’ve got guides for a tasting tour around West Loop & West Town, Pilsen & Bridgeport, Lincoln Park & Lakeview, Ravenswood, Beverly, and more.